PhysicalBit7/notes/docs/computer-networks/Chapter2.md

 (empty entity body)
 ```

+{: .important}
-__Note the web server still sends a response message but does not include the requested object in the response message__
+The web server still sends a response message but does not include the requested object in the response message

 ---

-# Lecture 2

-## Electronic Mail in the Internet
+# Electronic Mail in the Internet
 E-mail remains one of the most important applications on the internet today.
 It is an asynchronous communication medium where people send and read messages when it is convenient for them.

 There are three major components to email...